 Lourdes Lopez became Artistic Director of Miami City Ballet in September 2012, bringing with her a nearly 40-year career in dance, television, teaching and arts management.
 As a Soloist and Principal Dancer with New York City Ballet, she danced for two legends of the art form, George Balanchine and Jerome Robbins.
 She is also Director of Morphoses, a New York-based dance company she co-founded in 2007 with Christopher Wheeldon, aiming to revitalize dance through innovative collaborations with important artists from the worlds of music, visual arts, design, film and fashion; and by inviting younger and broader audiences to engage in and actively experience dance.

 Lopez was born in Havana, Cuba in 1958 and raised in Miami by her parents along with two sisters.
-She began taking ballet lessons at the age of five, on the recommendation of a doctor, and went to New York at the age of ten on a full scholarship to the Joffrey School.
-Lopez continued her training in Miami and at the School of American Ballet (SAB), the official school of New York City Ballet.
+She began taking ballet lessons at the age of five, on the recommendation of a doctor.
+At the age of eleven she received a full scholarship to School of American Ballet, (SAB), the official school of New York City Ballet, allowing her to continue her ballet training in Miami during the year and then in New York during the summers.
 At fourteen, she moved to New York permanently to devote herself to full-time studies at SAB, and shortly after her sixteenth birthday, she joined the corps de ballet of New York City Ballet.

 Under the direction of George Balanchine and Jerome Robbins, her star rose quickly at New York City Ballet where she was soon dancing leading corps and soloist roles in much of the company’s repertory.
 She was promoted to Soloist in 1981 and Principal Dancer in 1984, performing countless leading roles for Balanchine and Robbins.
 Lopez’s great interest in children also found her writing and contributing to many of the company’s Family Matinee series.